isakro/shoredate/README.md

 outside the spatial extent outlined above, as this involves a more uncertain extrapolation of the development of shoreline displacement.
 However, the dating procedure is still performed.
-Conversely, if a site has an elevation that implies a date older than 9469 BCE the date is returned as NA and a warning is given.
+Conversely, if a site has an elevation that a date older than the lower temporal limit of the displacement curves it is returned as NA and a warning is given.

 In Roalkvam (2023) it was found that sites tend to be located on or close to the shoreline up until around the transition to the Late Neolithic, c.
-2500 BCE, which thus marks the upper limit for the applicability of the method.
+2500 BCE, which thus marks the upper limit for the applicability of the method in the region.
 A date that has a later start date than this is therefore returned as NA with a warning.
 The temporal range is indicated by the dashed lines in the plot above that displays the shoreline displacement curves.
 Additionally, if the probability of a date extends beyond 1950 CE (0 cal BP), thus indicating a site location below the present-day sea-level, this overshooting probability is cut off and the date is normalised to sum to unity.